SteamsDev/The-Iris-War/README.md

 # The Iris War

 The Iris War is a project on the platform OpenRA: Combined Arms, as a playable singleplayer campaign for the mod.
-This is still in development with a lot of missions and stories coming some time down the line, so pay attention for any updates! <p>Requires Combined Arms 0.90 or later.</p>
+This is still in development with a lot of missions and stories coming some time down the line, so pay attention for any updates!

+Requires Combined Arms 1.01 or later.

 # To Install